-Application and license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$200.00 Application to convert from public health emergency licensure exemption to full, unrestricted physician assistant licensure (pursuant to Ch.
+Application and license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)]\$200.00

+Application to convert from public health emergency licensure exemption to full, unrestricted physician assistant licensure (pursuant to Ch.
 1, Sec.
-7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)] Paper form license application processing fee Annual renewal of license\$80.00 Paper form license renewal processing fee License renewal grace period surcharge Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and temporary license (if granted) pending completion and review of the licensure application at the next board meeting, and initial license (if granted)]\$100.00 necessary), and temporary license (if granted) pending completion and review of the licensure

-(b) Application fees shall be paid to the board in the form of cashier's check or money order.
+7(d)(i)(D) of these Rules) and initial license fee [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), temporary license (if granted) pending completion and review of licensure application at next board meeting, and initial license (if granted)].....\$100.00 Paper form license application processing fee.....\$25.00 Annual renewal of license......\$80.00 EXCEPTION: Annual renewal of physician assistant licenses for the calendar year January 1-December 31, 2026, shall be:.....\$10.00 License renewal grace period surcharge\$50.00 Reactivation of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and temporary license (if granted) pending completion and review of the licensure application at the next board meeting, and initial license (if granted)]\$100.00 Reinstatement of license [Includes the cost of 1 NPDB report, 1 criminal record check (if necessary), and license (if reinstatement is granted) through December 31st.
+Costs may also be imposed in addition to the reinstatement fee.]......\$150.00 Extension of temporary license.....\$25.00 Volunteer license\$15.00 Supervisor change fee\$10.00 (b) Application fees shall be paid to the board in the form of cashier's check or money order.
 All other fees shall be paid to the board in the form of a check, cashier's check or money order; however, on-line applications for licenses or renewal of licenses and license applications may be paid by credit card.